top of page

 Things to consider when choosing limits

-I understand insurance may just feel like a requirement to drive and you don't really care for it.
+I understand insurance may just feel like a requirement to drive, and you don't really care for it.
 However, it can provide peace of mind knowing you're covered in the event of a loss.
 When choosing limits, some people will prioritize saving money by choosing the minimum limits.
 I challenge you to factor in the cost of potential damages for cars around you, such as a Tesla.
 Also, consider possible injuries and fees that may come into play when choosing your limits per person/accident.
 For example, an ambulance ride can cost $10,000 in some cases.
 That amount is already deducted from the per person limit, leaving them with $15,000.
 After all the procedures and equipment used, you may end up closer to paying out of pocket, which you want to avoid.
 Cutting corners to save money in the short run has the potential to hurt you in the long run.
 That's the thing about pure risk; you never know what will happen.
 Apply this thinking when it comes to other limits and scenarios as well.
 Focus on peace of mind and try to find that balance with saving money.

 Below is a link of car insurance companies so you can get comparable quotes:

-If you found this information useful please feel free to like, comment, and share it with a friend.
+If you found this information useful, please feel free to like, comment, and share it with a friend.
 Please message us if you have further questions.

 Comments